Andriy527/MatchingGame/README.md

 ## Matching Game
-Welcome to the Mathing Game!
+Welcome to the Matching Game!
 This is a simple web-based math game implemented using vanilla JavaScript.
 The game tests your math skills by presenting you with basic arithmetic questions that you need to solve within a certain time limit.

 ## How to Play
 - Clone or download the repository to your local machine.